sirwart/ripsecrets/README.md

 | trufflehog     | 31.2s        | 95x          |
 | detect-secrets | 73.5s        | 226x         |

-Most of the time your pre-commit will be running on a small number of files, so that runtime is not typical, but when working with large commits that touch a lot of files the runtime can become noticeable.
+Most of the time, your pre-commit will be running on a small number of files, so the runtimes above are not typical, but when working with large commits that touch a lot of files the runtime can become noticeable.

 ## Alternative tools